University of Auckland logo

 Block Types

-Using grids gives you the power of responsive and accessible multi-column layouts within the visual editor of Canvas.
-Without using the code editor, you can easily author and later come back to edit grids, and preview how they would look without needing to save and edit the page.
+Grids gives you the power of responsive and accessible multi-column layouts.
+Without using the code editor, you can easily author and later come back to edit grids, and preview how they would look without needing to save the page.

 To edit a grid, click inside one of the columns to show the menu.
-From there, you can select a pre-made column layout, or open the advanced settings to configure the design further.
+From there, select a pre-made column layout or open the advanced settings to configure it further.

 Canvas screenshot